Zen204/BrandaAIProject/README.md

 # BrandaAIDemo
-Create .env file to directory with OPENAI_API_KEY to use
+Add .env file with OPENAI_API_KEY to use

+Run Agent.py